 - ¾ teaspoon salt

-- 2½ teaspoon baking powder
+- 1 tablespoon aluminum free baking powder

-- ¾ cup milk (see note)
+- ¾ cup buttermilk see note

-- 2 tablespoons honey
+- ⅓ cup honey

-- 2 tablespoons melted butter
+- 2 eggs

-- ½ cup sharp cheddar cheese, shredded
+- 1 cup shredded sharp cheddar cheese optional

 - Mix together flour, corn meal, salt, and baking powder in large mixing bowl.

-- Bake for 15-18 minutes or until set.
+- Scoop muffin batter by ¼ cup into prepared pan and bake for 15-18 minutes or until set.

 - Cool muffins in pan for 10 minutes then remove from muffin pan and serve or cool completely.